 ♦ Store the boots appropriately when not in use.

-‘Dumping and heaping’ your work boots can cause moisture accumulation, maligning of the inner soles, build up of acidic conditions and the ultimate loss of shape and occurrence of cracking.
-It’s a good practice to place your boots on some cedar shoetree supports as they help absorb the moisture and keep the boot in shape.
+‘Dumping and heaping’ your work boots after work leads to moisture accumulation, maligning of the inner soles, build up of acidic conditions and the ultimate loss of shape.
+It can also cracking of the leather.

 Wrapping it all;

 A work boot is one of your most important assets in your line of work.
 For this, you should ensure you choose an ergonomic, durable and stylish boot that can survive even the most rugged environments.